PratyushWasnik14/Video-Conferencing-Platform/README.md

-# 🚀 Zoom Clone – Video Conferencing Platform
+# 🚀 Video Conferencing Platform

 A feature-rich video conferencing platform built with **Next.js** and **TypeScript**, replicating Zoom's core functionalities.
 Users can securely log in, create meetings, and access various features like **recording, screen sharing, meeting scheduling, and participant management.**